 - Much cheaper than a for-credit option.
 Although it's a zero-credit seminar, it does appear on your transcript and in some cases, satisfies an employer's requirements that an internship must be "for credit."
 Be sure to check with your employer to be sure.

-Smith School Scholarship applications open mid-spring and are due in May.
+Smith School scholarship applications open mid-spring and are due in May.
 If you are selected for a scholarship, the funds will be applied to the next academic year.
-For more information regarding Smith School Scholarships, as well as other potential sources of scholarships and aid, CLICK HERE.
+View the financial aid and scholarships page for more information regarding Smith School scholarships, as well as other potential sources of scholarships and aid.

 It is the responsibility of every student to know what constitutes an act of academic dishonesty.
 Please review the Code of Academic Integrity for details.
 If a student is suspected of violating these policies, the situation will be sent to the Honor Council for a review.
 If found guilty of academic dishonesty, a grade of XF (Failure due to academic dishonesty) might be assessed for the course in question.
 Students may attend a year-long seminar to remove the X, but the F will remain on the transcript.

-If you have 3.0 GPA or higher and are a rising sophomore, junior, or senior, you are eligible for Fellows (individual programs may have additional requirements).
+If you have a 3.0 GPA or higher and are a rising sophomore, junior, or senior, you are eligible for fellows (individual programs may have additional requirements).
 Fellows applications are open December-early February for the following academic year.

 The Smith School has many opportunities for you to get connected and become a leader in the school.

-6. Check out opportunities within our administrative offices (Office of Career Services, Office of Special Programs and Events, Office of Development and Alumni Relations), academic departments, and Centers of Excellence.
+5. Check out opportunities within our administrative offices (Office of Career Services, Office of Smith Programs and Events, Office of Development and Office of Alumni Relations), academic departments, and centers of excellence.

 One of the keys to success in the world of business is knowing how to dress appropriately.
 Employers are always looking to make sure prospective interns and employees will be able to present themselves—as well as the company—to clients.

-2. All Smith degrees are Bachelor's of Science (BS).
+- All Smith degrees are Bachelor of Science (BS).